Leiren/Npanel/README.md

  # Transfer
 on Linux you should backup /opt/Npanel Folder on old server then
 - install npanel using install script on destination server.
-- replace /opt/Npanel with your backup, then
+- on destination server replace /opt/Npanel with your backup from old server
 - service npanel restart

 on Windows you can just copy the Npanel folder and move it to destination server since it is portable.